samalo/fin-port/README.md

-# React + Vite
+# Personal Portfolio

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+The repo is about my projects as a JavaScript and Python full-stack developer.

 Currently, two official plugins are available: